On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on threshold graphs

 \section{An algorithm for PIG-completion on threshold graphs}

-\suggestion{We present in this section}{In this section we present} a simple linear time algorithm for computing the optimal PIG-completion of a threshold graph $G$.
-For this, we will show first that PIG-completion for threshold graphs is equivalent to completion to a co-bipartite graph.
-This will enable us to give a procedure based on the definition of threshold graphs that iteratively places the vertices in one of the two cliques in an optimal way.\\ Let us consider the vertices in the order they are added such that whenever a vertex is added, it is either isolated or dominating.
-For simplicity, we say that a vertex is \emph{dominating} if it is a dominating vertex when added, and \emph{isolated} if it is an isolated vertex when added.
-Let us assume that the last vertex we add is dominating \suggestion{(otherwise the graph is not connected, and we apply our result on each connected component)}{, otherwise there are isolated vertices, which are irrelevant to the completion, and it is enough to solve the problem for the (single) nontrivial connected component, if it exists}.
+\suggestion{We present in this section}{In this section we present} a simple linear-time algorithm for computing an optimal PIG-completion for a threshold graph $G$.
+To do this, we will show first that PIG-completion for threshold graphs is equivalent to co-bipartite-completion.
+This will enable us to give a procedure, based on the definition of threshold graphs, that iteratively places the vertices in one of the two cliques in an optimal way. \newsuggestion{Let us}{We} consider the vertices in the \newsuggestion{}{threshold ordering} \newsuggestion{such that whenever a vertex is added, it is either isolated or dominating}{}.
+For simplicity, we say that a vertex is \emph{dominating} if it is a dominating vertex \newsuggestion{when}{for the current iteration's graph at the moment it is} added, and \emph{isolated} if it is an isolated vertex \newsuggestion{when}{in the current iteration's graph when it is} added.
+Let us assume that the last vertex we add is dominating\suggestion{(otherwise the graph is not connected, and we apply our result on each connected component)}{, otherwise there are isolated vertices, which are irrelevant to the completion, and hence it is enough to solve the problem for the (single) nontrivial connected component, if it exists}.

-\suggestion{We want to compute the minimum number of edges to add such that the resulting graph is a proper interval graph.}{}